aperezlebel/meta_analysis_notebook/README.md

 In neuroimaging, meta-analysis is an essential tool to increase data power and to face the recurrent issue of the reproductibility of studies which are often conducted on a small number of subjects.
 This notebook gathers and explains some well known meta-analysis techniques, discusses their limitations and applies them to real fMRI data.

-Two choices are available to you to run interactively the notebook: remotely and localy.
+Two choices are available to you to run interactively the notebook: remotely and locally.

 ## 1. Remotely
 You can run the notebook interactively on Binder: https://mybinder.org/v2/gh/alexprz/meta_analysis_notebook/master?filepath=notebook.ipynb

-## 2. Localy
+## 2. locally
-To be able to run the notebook localy, two choices are available.
+To be able to run the notebook locally, two choices are available.

 ### 2.1 Using Docker (recommended)